 Restore position after short

-When enabled, the open position's original settings are restored when a short position is closed, and the position is being opened again.
+When enabled, the open position's original settings are restored when a short position is closed, and the position is opened again.
 Think of the Stop-Loss and Trailing Stop-Loss settings, for example.

 Max open short positions

-The number of maximum open short positions your Hopper may have.
+This setting controls the number of maximum open short positions your Hopper may have.
 The more open short positions, the longer it will take for your Hopper to check these positions.

 Open short based on strategy